google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 [#570](https://github.com/google/graphicsfuzz/issues/570):
 Be less conservative about when FunctionCallExprTemplates yield expressions that have side effects

-### Enhance GraphicsFuzz's shader generator - identities and opaque value generation
+### GraphicsFuzz shader generator identities and opaque value generation

 Among the various operations that GraphicsFuzz's generator can do to a shader when fuzzing, two of the most important are identity transformations and opaque value generation.